 I can tell you from all of the testing and tracking that I’ve done with Bandit Signs that using a FEMALE’s name gets a higher response rate than when using a MALE’s name.
 Don’t ask me why.
 I don’y fully understand human psychology.
 But I’ve tested it.
 And I have first hand results.

 You can certainly drill down your target audience with more specific messages.
 If you decide to test different messages on your signs, TRACK your results.
-You can do this in Zoho CRM.
+You can do this in Godfather CRM.
 If one sign is outperforming another, then KEEP ORDERING THAT ONE.
 And the only way to tell is to track the results.

 Google Voice Numbers

 Ahhhhh Google Voice.
 Another one of my favorite topics.
 Google Voice has done so many wonderful things for my business.
 Especially keep the city off my back.
 A very costly mistake is to have your cell phone number OR a land line number on your sign.
 BAD BAD BAD!!
 Get a Google Voice Number and learn how to use it.

 May I also suggest that you have several different google voice numbers for different types of marketing?
 This is a great way to track leads and results!